Blocked online, Islamic State supporters launch CaliphateBook

 A message in English posted on its front page said it had temporarily suspended operations to "protect the information and details of its members and their safety".

-Islamic State, which had declared its own caliphate in territory captured in Iraq and Syria, has relied heavily on social media to spread messages and publicise military victories and its beheadings of prisoners.
+Islamic State, which had declared its own caliphate in territory captured in Iraq and Syria, has relied heavily on social media to spread messages and publicize military victories and its beheadings of prisoners.

 But mainstream social media companies have raced to remove links to footage of killings -- and many governments have called for stronger restrictions on militants' use of the Internet.